Home Mains Sweet and Tangy Braised Beef Brisket

 A whole sweet and tangy beef brisket resting on a cutting board, its exterior caramelized to a deep, rich color, with the surrounding sauce glistening under the light, hinting at the tender, flavorful meat within

-A slab of sweet and tangy oven roasted beef brisket
+A slab of sweet and tangy braised beef brisket

 Servings